-Board charged by the Executive Board with implementing the Profiling Fund Profiling Fund Board committee member grants or attendance fee from the profiling fund, now known as the Profiling Fund Scheme for a particular study programme of an institute referred to in Section 10.3c of the Act (see the Regulations on the Participation Councils and Degree PC's).
+Board charged by the Executive Board with implementing the Profiling Fund Profiling Fund Board scheme, formerly known as the FSS Board.

+Profiling Fund Scheme Scheme for the granting of support to students in the form of graduate funding, committee member grants or attendance fee from the profiling fund, now known as the Profiling Fund Scheme for a particular study programme of an institute referred to in Section 10.3c of the Act (see the Regulations on the Participation Councils and Degree PC's).